 More importantly, there doesn't seem to be any evidence citric acid helps weight loss or activates the AMPK enzyme like acetic acid does.
 As such, I dont think drinking lemon juice would be an alternative to vinegar.
 On the plus side, lemons contain citrus bioflavonoids which are healthy and lemon juice, added to tea, tastes great.

-Does It Detox?
+Does Apple Cider Vinegar Detox?

-I've heard some people drink apple cider vinegar to detox themselves after a night of drinking too much.
+I've heard some people drink apple cider vinegar to detox / cleanse themselves after a night of drinking too much.
 One website says it helps your liver breakdown “toxins” and balance pH.
 While there is no evidence that it rids the body of toxins (notice they never tell us which toxins it eliminates), when it comes to balancing pH, that's a myth.
 If you are healthy, blood pH is always the same because too acid or too alkaline would kill us.

-If to drink vinegar after a hangover, a teaspoon or two wont hurt you.
+If to drink vinegar after a hangover, a teaspoon or two won't hurt you.
 Just don't expect any miracles.
 And if I can preach at you for a moment, come on, your an adult.
 It's time to put away childish things like getting drunk.

-What's The Best Kind of Apple Cider Vinegar?
+The Best Kind of Apple Cider Vinegar?

-No study has highlighted one brand as being better for weight loss.
+No study has highlighted one brand as being best for weight loss.
 Neither the 2009 or 2018 weight loss studies summarized above specifically mentioned the brand they used.
 I thought this was interesting – and refreshing – because the 2009 study was conducted by a vinegar company called Mizkan Group Corporation (“Big Vinegar”).

 Research does indeed appear to support what people have long been saying – apple cider vinegar helps people lose weight.
 While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides and higher HDL levels.
 Given the low cost of vinegar and the fact it has more evidence than many over-priced weight loss supplements you've seen on TV and the web, there isn't much down side to giving it a try.
 I can hear my mom looking down on my now saying I told you so Joe…